mukulmh/django-logviewer/README.md

 ### Prerequisites

-If you are starting from scratch then you must need to configure some things.
-1. You have to install Python in your system.
-Search for python in your web browser then download and install.
+You will need to have Python installed in your system.
+Download and install Python from [here](https://www.python.org/downloads/).
 After successfull installation open terminal and make sure by running
   ```sh
   python --version
   ```
-Now you are good to proceed for setting up your project.
+Now we are good to proceed.

 ### Project Setup

 If you are starting from scratch then follow from step 1.
-If you have an existing django project then follow from step 5.
+If you have an existing django project then jump to step 5.

+#### Step: 1
-1. Make a directory where you want to put your project.
+Make a directory where you want to put your project.
 Open terminal iside the directory.
    <br>Create a virtual environment by running
    ```sh
    python -m venv venv